-Fact: there is a chocolate factory in Hobart you can visit.
+There is a chocolate factory in Hobart you can visit.
 Obviously then, I had to force myself along there for research.
 See how dedicated I am?
 I hadn’t ever been before.
 I know… shocking!
 But I have a sneaking suspicion I’ll have to go back again one day.
-When my kids found out I went without them… NOT happy, Jan!
+When my kids find out I went without them, they will be not. happy.
+Jan.

 I do have a legitimate reason for not taking the kids: they have to go to school.
 The chocolate factory is only open to visitors from Monday to Friday (except for public holidays and some closure periods).
 And one other important thing I should mention: you don’t actually have access to any factory manufacturing areas.

 But I think that’s a good thing.
 I don’t want the public dipping their fingers into anything that might end up in my chocolate!

 So what do you get for your entrance fee?
 You get a very enthusiastic welcome at the front door, and a complimentary block of Cadbury Hobart chocolate, factory fresh to you.

 We timed our arrival perfectly, which was more good luck than good management.
 We walked straight into the presentation room with another 20-30 eager tourists.
 Our guide won us over immediately by handing around a basket full of chocolate samples, always a crowd pleaser.